bearstech/tls_drama/README.md

 Test it
 -------

-Find your docker IP, localhost for linux user, $DOCKER_HOST for boot2docker user.
+Find your docker IP, localhost for linux user, @boot2docker ip@ for boot2docker user.

 ### Python